Dubuque County property taxes due; in-person payment prohibited by virus concerns

 Dubuque County residents have until April 1 to pay their property or mobile home taxes.

 Instead, payments must be mailed to Dubuque County Courthouse, P.O.
-Box 5001, Dubuque, Iowa 52004-5001, placed in a drop box or paid online at iowatreasurers.org.
-Payments will not be accepted through the drop box in Dyersville.
+Box 5001, Dubuque, Iowa 52004-5001; placed in a dropbox at the courthouse; or paid online at iowatreasurers.org.
+Payments will not be accepted through the dropbox in Dyersville, Iowa.

-Payments may be made by credit card or e-check.
-There is an additional non-refundable fee of 2.25% if paying by credit card.
+Payments can be made by credit card or e-check.
+There is an additional nonrefundable fee if paying by credit card.

 Call 563-589-4436 for more information.